-- where the Group will hold a derivative as an economic hedge (and does not apply hedge accounting) for a period beyond 12 months after the reporting date, the derivative is classified as non-current (or separated into current and non-current portions) consistent with the classification of the underlying item. - embedded derivatives that are not closely related to the host contract are classified consistent with the cash flows of the host contract. - derivative instruments that are designated as, and are effective hedging instruments, are classified consistent with the classification of the underlying hedged item.
+- where the Group will hold a derivative as an economic hedge (and does not apply hedge accounting) for a period beyond 12 months after the reporting date, the derivative is classified as non-current (or separated into current and non-current portions) consistent with the classification of the underlying item. - embedded derivatives that are not closely related to the host contract are classified consistent with the cash flows of the host contract. - · derivative instruments that are designated as, and are effective hedging instruments, are classified consistent with the classification of the underlying hedged item.
 The derivative instrument is separated into a current portion and non-current portion only if a reliable allocation can be made.

-v) Fair value of financial instruments
+3.3 SUMMARY OF SIGNIFICANT ACCOUNTING POLICIES continued Financial instruments continued v) Fair value of financial instruments

-The fair value of financial instruments that are traded in active markets at each reporting date is determined with reference to quoted market prices or dealer price quotations, without any deduction for transaction costs.
+The fair value of financial instruments that are traded in active markets at each reporting date is determined with reference to guoted market prices or dealer price quotations, without any deduction for transaction costs.
 For financial instruments not traded in an active market, the fair value is determined using appropriate valuation techniques.
 Such techniques may include using recent arm's length market transactions; reference to the current fair value of another instrument that is substantially the same; discounted cash flow analysis or other valuation models.
 An analysis of fair values of financial instruments and further details as to how they are measured are provided in Note 34.